multimatum-Team/multimatum/reports/sprint4.md

 on it, work on a better layout and if possible connect it to the database.
 More tests have to be made.

 ### Louis
+This week I did the log out system and the profile page using fragment.
+The log out system was pretty easy but when i tried to test it i struggled a lot.
+At it's imply some parts og the same mechanics as login i assume this is not really testable.
+The fragment part take me more time because I have to figure out how it's work.
+Finally I helped Josehp on the UI part of synchronizing app with the data base.
+I had to understand how the synchronization works and how to use the listView it was not so simple.
+Unfortunately I didn't did the part on sorting deadlines by done attribute because it requires the synchronization works.
+I'll do it next sprint.
 ### Valentin
 My task for this week was to start working on a movement detection system, the goal being that the app can detect when the user is not working and give him/her a warning (i.e. this is the feature that Yugesh suggested to us on the first meeting because we must use a sensor).
 I cannot say